-As with whale watching, many tour operators across the country offer boat trips to reach known puffin hotspots.
-For example, this boat tour with transfers from Reykjavik visits the islands Lundey and Akurey, taking you as close to the nesting site as possible without disturbing them.
+Like whale watching, many tour operators across the country offer boat trips to reach known puffin hotspots.
+For example, this puffin tour which departs from Reykjavik visits the islands Lundey and Akurey, taking you as close to the nesting site as possible without disturbing them.

-You can also book a puffin-watching tour from the Snaefellsnes peninsula or a five-day self-drive tour to Westman Islands.
+You can also book a puffin-watching tour from the Snaefellsnes peninsula or a five-day self-drive tour with a trip to the Westman Islands.

 Hiking in Iceland in April

-Many of Iceland’s hiking trails open up in April, and the weather is mild enough to venture out.
-While places like the Landmannalaugar area in the central Highlands are still not accessible, you can easily take day hikes around Reykjavik.
+Many of Iceland’s most popular hiking trails open in April, and the weather is mild enough to venture out.
+While places like the Landmannalaugar area in the Central Highlands are still not accessible, you can easily take day hikes around Reykjavik.